dalafiarisamuel/ContactPickerKMP/HOW_TO_PUBLISH_TO_MAVEN.md

     - Copy the long form of the newly generated gpg key e.g `574DEB97803CD28D5F07A4054DCE5983654E7199`
-    - Export your key to base64 PGP private key block `--armor --export-secret-keys 574DEB97803CD28D5F07A4054DCE5983654E7199 | pbcopy` N/B: this will be copied to your clipboard. you can paste it into another file before you contiue to the next step.
+    - Export your key to base64 PGP private key block `--armor --export-secret-keys 574DEB97803CD28D5F07A4054DCE5983654E7199 | pbcopy` N/B: this will be copied to your clipboard. you can paste it into another file before you continue to the next step.
     - Save exported key to a `.gpg` file by running this command:
       ```echo "paste the exported base64 key block" | gpg --dearmor > ~/secring.gpg```.
 This should generate a file
       secring.gpg in your root directory.